 - 1. Open your favorite web browser (check the list of supported web browsers in the release notes of the Portal). - 2.
-Type in the name or IP address of the Portal in the address bar of the browser. - ◆ If you want to use Windows authentication, typing the DNS name of the Portal is the only valid option. - 3.
-On the login dialog, either: - ◆ Enter your credentials: - 1.
+Type in the name or IP address of the Portal in the address bar of the browser. - ◆ For external authentication via SAML or Windows, typing the DNS name of the Portal is the only valid option. - 3.
+On the login dialog, choose any of the following: - ◆ Click use corporate single sign-on, to authenticate through SAML (only available if SAML authentication is enabled in your setup). - If you have not logged in to your corporate single sign-on solution yet, the Portal redirects your web browser to the corporate login page. - 1.
+Type in your corporate credentials. - Click use Windows authentication, to authenticate with your Windows credentials (only available if Windows authentication is enabled in your setup). - ◆ Enter your Portal credentials manually: - 1.
 Type in your user name under Username. - 2.
 Type in your Password. - 3.
-Optional: Tick the box Remember me for the Portal to automatically fill in the Username field the next time that you log in. - 4.
-Click Sign in. - Or just click use Windows authentication, if enabled in your setup.
+Optional: Tick the box Remember me for the Portal to automatically fill in the Username field the next time that you log in.
+4. Click Sign in.

-Optionally, it is possible to brand the logo and the background image displayed in the login page.
+Optionally, brand the logo and the background image displayed in the login page.

+- Branding the Portal

-- Branding the PortalEnabling Windows authentication of users
+- Enabling Windows authentication of users

+- Enabling SAML authentication of users